pahkasoft/ts-utils-lib/README.md

 # @tspro/ts-utils-lib

 ## About
-A small collection TypeScript functions, containers, etc. used in my personal projects.
+A small collection of TypeScript functions, containers, etc. used in my personal projects.

 ## Links
 [GitHub repo](https://github.com/pahkasoft/ts-utils-lib) |